hydex80/presence_detection_domoticz_fritzbox/README.md

 Since I don't want to send to many requests to domoticz I compare the current state of domoticz with the state of de router.
 Are they similar?
 Then I do nothing.
 Are they different I update the switch state in domoticz

 When you have a Fritzbox Repeater.
 You should also add this to the script.
 The script will look for your devices on the fritzbox and on the repeater.
-You can find the repeaters Ip adres by going to: http://fritz.repeater use the same password as logging in on your router.
+You can find thIfe repeaters Ip adres by going to: http://fritz.repeater use the same password as logging in on your router.
 You can login to your router to go to http://fritz.box

 Would be nice to have some feedback, maybe you can test this script on your own fritzbox.
 Maybe its also working on other routers wich are using the TR-064 protocol standard. feel free to let me know if it works

 -------------------------
-Installation instructions:
+###### Installation instructions:

 Make sure to give your devices a static ip in your router http://fritz.box Login, and go to Home network > network and then click on the device you want to use > click on pencil and check: Always assign this network device the same IPv4 address, we use this ip to target the devices in the script.